inspec/inspec/docs-chef-io/content/inspec/resources/lxc.md

 ### name

-Returns the name of the instance
+Returns the instance name.

 ```ruby
 its("name") { should eq "ubuntu-container" }
 ```

 ### status

-Returns the status of the instance
+Returns the instance status.

 ```ruby
   its("status") { should cmp "Running" }